dimitri/pgloader/pgloader.1.md

   - type tinyint to boolean when (= 1 precision) using tinyint-to-boolean

+  - type tinyint when unsigned to smallint   drop typemod
+  - type smallint when unsigned to integer  drop typemod
+  - type mediumint when unsigned to integer  drop typemod
+  - type integer when unsigned to bigint    drop typemod

   - type tinyint to smallint   drop typemod
   - type smallint to smallint  drop typemod
   - type mediumint to integer  drop typemod
   - type integer to integer    drop typemod
+  - type bigint to bigint      drop typemod

   - type float to float        drop typemod
-  - type bigint to bigint      drop typemod
   - type double to double precision drop typemod

   - type numeric to numeric keep typemod